 We provide safe, nurturing support for young adults as they leave the child protective system and navigate the transition to independent living.

 We provide Christ-centered therapeutic support for young adults with disabilities.

 We offer tangible hope for vulnerable children and families through mentorship, continuing education, job and life skills training, and wraparound care.

 Our Ministry Programs

-The Aging Out Initiative in Ukraine focuses on the holistic care of young adults who have aged out of traditional residential care in Dnipro.
-These young adults face an unsure future, and without wraparound support are at high risk of falling victim to criminal activity, drug abuse, sexual exploitation and trafficking, and suicide.
+The Aging Out Initiative in Ukraine focuses on personalized care for young adults who have aged out of orphanages in Dnipro.
+These young adults face an unsure future, and without a safety net of support are at high risk of falling victim to criminal activity, drug abuse, sexual exploitation and trafficking, and suicide.
 Staff and volunteers provide physical, spiritual, emotional, and educational support to help those young adults make a healthy transition to independent life.